nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

 Z === (y => someFunction(a => y(y)(a)))

 //Pass Z as arguments
-Z(Z) === (y => someFunction(a => y(y)(a)))(Z)
+//Take a moment and chew on this one, this is the hardest step Z(Z) === (y => someFunction(a => y(y)(a)))(Z)

 //Pass the real value of Z as arguments